bluegunnar15/CS260-startup/README.md

 # CS260-startup
 startup project for cs260

+Simon Notes from Websocket:
+  * Make sure you install "ws"... will save countless minutes of wondering why its not working

 Simon Notes from Login:
  * "pm2 start index.js -n simon -- 3000" to manually start simon on aws server
  * "pm2 ls" to list processes running on aws server